 Well, let’s take a step back first.

 As of today, I’m taking for granted that there’s a high number of servers that have been hacked.
 And if we consider that there’s also a lot of computers from the internet that has been infected so as to contribute to making those attack a “success”, then there’s a high risk that this issue is going to get worse for the next days.
 This will also mean that hundreds of millions of dollars (if not billions) would account for lost sales from big companies and they would want to recover it in one way or another.

 Can you evaluate how much is the Sony’s music catalog worth?

 Since the nature of the distribution of the hacked music catalog relies on peer-to-peer (torrent) system, then I can see the legal unit of Sony trying to sue every internet user who would have downloaded those files.
 Remember, whatever you do on the internet can be tracked in one way or another (especially if you are not as good as the hackers who can create a lot of “untraceable” links from where they can harm whatever system they want).

 I can imagine guys from iTunes and AmazonMP3 (as well as other online platforms that allow legal download of music) that can’t sleep anymore since this Sony “open” catalog issue has its way to making part of history, they would think that they can be the next target.
 On the other hand, I can also imagine a lot of internet users and pirates who are always following the #OpMegaupload hashtag waiting for the next attack where they could profit from it.

 Now you know my stand: I truly am amazed how good Anonymous guys can be.
 They have shown o the world how fragile internet systems can be.
-And so as to ironically demonstrate it: they have put online for free download Sony’s artist creations.
+And so as to ironically demonstrate it: they have put online for free download Sony’s artistic creations.
 They’ve made a point.